-Such information can be available, subject to appropriate terms and conditions, including in some cases, payment of a fee.
+Such information may be available, subject to appropriate terms and conditions, including in some cases, payment of a fee.

-The licensed program that is described in this document and all licensed material available for it are provided by IBM under terms of the IBM Customer Agreement, IBM International Program License Agreement, or any equivalent agreement between us.
+The licensed program described in this document and all licensed material available for it are provided by IBM under terms of the IBM Customer Agreement, IBM International Program License Agreement or any equivalent agreement between us.

-Any performance data that is contained herein was determined in a controlled environment.
-Therefore, the results that are obtained in other operating environments can vary significantly.
-Some measurements can be made on development-level systems and there is no guarantee that these measurements are the same on generally available systems.
-Furthermore, some measurements can be estimated through extrapolation.
-Actual results can vary.
+Any performance data contained herein was determined in a controlled environment.
+Therefore, the results obtained in other operating environments may vary significantly.
+Some measurements may have been made on development-level systems and there is no guarantee that these measurements will be the same on generally available systems.
+Furthermore, some measurements may have been estimated through extrapolation.
+Actual results may vary.
 Users of this document should verify the applicable data for their specific environment.

-Information concerning non-IBM products was obtained from the suppliers of those products, their published announcements, or other publicly available sources.
-IBM has not tested those products and cannot confirm the accuracy of performance, compatibility, or any other claims that are related to non-IBM products.
+Information concerning non-IBM products was obtained from the suppliers of those products, their published announcements or other publicly available sources.
+IBM has not tested those products and cannot confirm the accuracy of performance, compatibility or any other claims related to non-IBM products.
 Questions on the capabilities of non-IBM products should be addressed to the suppliers of those products.